 Duration and Termination of contract

 - The contract between the Parties shall be concluded for an indefinite duration.
-Both Parties can ordinary terminate the contract within a period of four weeks to the end of the month in writing.
+Both Parties can ordinary terminate the contract within a period of four weeks to the end of the month in writing or text form (letter, fax, e-mail).

 - Untouched by the ordinary termination remains the right of the Parties to terminate the contract for cause.
 An important cause for termination exists in particular, if essential provisions and regulations of the Parties contract shall fail to keep and reported defects are not corrected within a reasonable set deadline.
 In addition, the Service Provider has the right to immediately terminate a contract if a Merchant uses the offer for abusive purposes or for immoral or illegal activities or content or if a Merchant submits fake or non-existent receivables.